muliyaraghav/CarND-LaneLines-P1/writeup_template.md

   The output image of this step on the example image "solidWhiteRight.jpg" is as below.

 ####  3. Edge Detection using Canny Edge Detection
 Canny Edge Detection is a popular multi-stage algorithm for edge detection.
+Using this, we turn our image into pure black and white, where white represents the largest gradients (drastic changes in the connected pixel values) and they are the edges in the origical image.
 For this I used the OpenCV Function cv2.Canny(input_image, low_threshold, high_threshold), in which, all required stages are combined into one function.
 Here,
 - "input_image" is the Input Image, which is the Smoothened Image from previous step.
 - The largest value "high_threshold", is used to find initial segments of strong edges.
 Here I used value of 150 as high_threshold.
 - The smallest value between low_threshold and high_threshold is used for edge linking.
 Here I used value of 50 as low_threshold.
 The output image of this step on the example image "solidWhiteRight.jpg" is as below.

 ####  4. Apply a Region of Interest (ROI) Mask
 This step is about cropping out the original image to the Region of Interest which is, only the portion with the Lane Lines on the Road.